whinc/awesome-web/README.md

 [tiny-warning](https://github.com/alexreardon/tiny-warning) A tiny warning function (node & browser)

 [dotenv](https://github.com/motdotla/dotenv) Loads environment variables from .env for nodejs projects.

+[dotenv-expand](https://github.com/motdotla/dotenv-expand) Variable expansion for dotenv.
+Expand variables already on your machine for use in your .env file.

 [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) Find and load configuration from a package.json property, rc file, or CommonJS module